Eye Witness Reports – Top 8 States to Spot a LEGEND

 - Washington.
 Most Bigfoot claims originate in the Pacific Northwest.
 Washington state has an estimated 528 sightings, making it one of the most popular hot spots for investigators.
 This area is also home to large bears, whose similar footprints might have something to do with the Bigfoot phenomenon.

 Bigfoot is a tale for the ages, and whether it’s fake or true, believers still exist.
-Even after several debunkings, this legend stands strong and investigations are ongoing.
-No matter where you go, if you believe in Bigfoot there is still that chance you may come face-to-face with the colossal creature, so be ready to tell your story.
+Even after several debunkings, this legend stands strong, and investigations are ongoing.

 ~To Your Survival!